Meet the Festival Artists & Murals

 About the Mural

-Nekru Kolab has depicted clasped hands as donating books, representing knowledge and education.
-Links connect the books and characters to the hands.
-Knowledge is a gift from person to person, linking them in a common consciousness.
+This mural depicts clasped hands donating books to the public, representing the spread of knowledge and education.
+A series of cords connect the books and characters to the hands.
+This represents that knowledge is a gift from person to person; it links people and gives them a common consciousness.

 About the Artist

-Koeurm Kolab graduated from the Visual and Applied Arts School at Phare Ponleu Selpak with an emphasis in graphic design in 2007 and in animation design in 2010.
+Koeurm Kolab graduated from the Visual and Applied Arts School at Phare Ponleu Selpak twice!
+Once in 2007 with an emphasis on graphic design, and once in 2010 with an emphasis on animation design.
 She also received a diploma in visual arts from the École Pivaut of Applied Arts and Design in France in 2014.
-She currently teaches visual arts and animation at Phare Ponleu Selpak.
+She now teaches visual arts and animation at Phare Ponleu Selpak.

 Her works explore humanity as well as environmental and social change.
-Kolab won the gold prize at White Canvas Cambodia 2020 organized by Social Compas Cambodia.
+Kolab won the gold prize at White Canvas Cambodia 2020, an event organized by Social Compass Cambodia.

-Recent exhibitions where her work has been shown have taken place at Penh Art, AIR Gallery, Factory Phnom Penh, Cambodia; Anonymous Heirloom, Sa Sa Art Project, international online art exhibition; Sangskar Bhatr, and Lalit Kala Akademy, New Delhi, India; White Canvas Cambodia, IRoHa, Un Petit Marceau, Alliance Française, Siem Reap; Ansan International Environmental, Danwon Art Museum, and Cambodians of the Rice Fields, Million, Paris, France.
+Recent exhibitions of her work have taken place at: Penh Art in Phnom Penh; Anonymous Heirloom, an international online art exhibition; Sangskar Bhatr and Lalit Kala Akademy in New Delhi; White Canvas Cambodia in Siem Reap; the Danwon Art Museum in Ansan, South Korea; and Cambodians of the Rice Fields in Paris.

 Street Food